JayRHa/Remediation-Creator/README.md

 ## Disclosure
 This is a community repository.
 There is no guarantee for this.
 Please check thoroughly before running the scripts.

+## License
+The tool is completely free and open-usource and licensed nder the Apache 2.0 license.
+It build based on the [streamlit](https://github.com/streamlit/streamlit) package